rust-wiiu/.github/profile/README.md

 # Rust on the Wii U

 > [!CAUTION]
 >**IN EARLY DEVELOPMENT**: Expect bugs, weird behaviour and incomplete documentation.
-Version numbers aren't be maintained (but will be oc once development has stabilized)
+Version numbers aren't maintained (but will be oc once development has stabilized)

 The goal of this project to to create a simple way to write Wii U Homebrew software via Rust.
 This is achieved by wrapping the [devkitPro](https://github.com/devkitPro) toolchain (C/C++) using bindgen and providing rusty abstractions to write convenient, typical, and std-like Rust code.